All About Financial Specialists

 Job Demand for Financial Specialists

-In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Specialist.
+In the United States, there were 135,900 jobs for Financial Specialist in 2016.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Specialist by 2026.
-The BLS estimates 13,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 13,100 job openings in this field each year.

 The states with the most job growth for Financial Specialist are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.